ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 Link: http://support.microsoft.com/kb/2000471

+**Trace Flag: 1180**<br />
+Function: SQL 7 - Forces allocation to use free pages for text or image data and maintain efficiency of storage.
+Helpful in case when DBCC SHRINKFILE and SHRINKDATABASE commands may not work because of sparsely populated text, ntext, or image columns.<br />
+Link: None

+**Trace Flag: 1197**<br />
+Function: Applies only in the case of SQL 7 – SP3, similar with trace flag 1180<br />
+Link: None

 **Trace Flag: 1200**<br />
 Function: Prints detailed lock information as every request for a lock is made (the process ID and type of lock requested)<br />
 Link: http://social.technet.microsoft.com/wiki/contents/articles/13105.trace-flags-in-sql-server.aspx

+**Trace Flag: 1202**<br />
+Function: Insert blocked lock requests into syslocks<br />
+Link: None

 **Trace Flag: 1204**<br />